philanderson888/course-notes/web/README.md

 these are the main websites which i have in deployment and their relationship with deployment websites eg Netlify and AWS and Azure ...

+### static

+- https://github.com/philanderson888/course-notes this has text notes and instructions which cover all aspects of programming

+### other

 - https://philanderson.uk deploys via Netlify which reads from
 - https://philanderson.uk/contact - this has links to how to contact me on the web

-- https://github.com/philanderson888/course-notes this has text notes and instructions which cover all aspects of programming
+### demo gatsby ecommerce

-- https://63a809de3be5490c959a80a1--fantastic-churros-414628.netlify.app - this is a demo Gasby starter app pulled from the web, not built by me.
+- https://demo-gatsby-ecommerce-site.netlify.app - demo Gasby ecommerce site.
 It's very complex and might be too complex for me to build on, but it's very sophisticated and I could use it to build a starter shop to sell tshirts etc ... or I could build this from sratch ...

 ### serverless websites up and running